noah44846/prolog-remote-clp/doc/report/main.typ

 The job dispatcher could be extended to support rate limiting and user statistics.
 The job dispatcher could keep track of the number of requests that are sent by each user and limit the number of requests that a user can send in a given time period.
 The job dispatcher could also keep track of the number of requests that are solved by each user and provide statistics on the number of requests that are solved by each user.

 Right now the administration interface only allows the administrator to generate JWT tokens.
 The administration interface could be extended to allow the administrator to revoke tokens and view statistics on the number of requests that are sent and solved by each user.
 This could allow for detecting abusive usage (and revoke the tokens of these users) of the service and provide insights on the usage of the service.

+A better insight on the usage of the service could also be used to find bottlenecks in the service and improve the performance of the service.
+For example, the number of workers could be increased if the service is under heavy load.

 === Add support for GNU Prolog in the client library